robstoll/atrium/README.md

 We like to thank the following sponsors for their support:
 - [Tegonal GmbH](https://tegonal.com) for sponsoring Support and PR-Review time.

 Want to become a sponsor as well?
+Great, have a look at the following GitHub sponsor profiles:
+- [robstoll](https://github.com/sponsors/robstoll) (Author and main contributor)

-Please ping @robstoll in the Slack-Channel (GitHub Sponsors will be added in the future)
+or ping @robstoll in the Slack-Channel if you would like to support the project in another way.

 # License
 Atrium is licensed under [EUPL 1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-11-12).